 TRAVEL REQUIREMENTS: For US citizens, no special requirements are necessary to visit Colorado.
 Citizens of Canada may enter the US with a valid passport, and do not need to obtain a visa.
 For citizens of the 38 countries on the visa waiver list (including the UK, Western Europe, Australia, New Zealand, Chile, and Japan – click here for the full list), you can enter the US with a valid passport and a completed Electronic System for Travel Authorization (ESTA), which should be applied for online IN ADVANCE OF THE TOUR.
 For all passports, the passport must be valid for at least six months past your intended stay.
 Citizens of all other countries will need to apply for a US visa.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.

-WHAT’S INCLUDED?: Accommodation from the night of day 1 to the night day 7; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 8; reasonable non-alcoholic beverages with meals; safe drinking water only between meals (tap water is safe to drink in the US, and you are encouraged to fill your water bottles when able); photo tour leader with camera and audio playback gear from the evening of day 1 to the evening of day 7; ground transport for the group in a suitable vehicle driven by the guide from the morning of day 2 to the afternoon of day 7; airport shuttle bus on day 1 and day 8; tips for included meals; entrance fees to the sites mentioned in the itinerary; the use of photo blinds during the tour; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Accommodation from the night of day 1 to the night day 8; meals from breakfast on day 2 to breakfast on day 9; reasonable non-alcoholic beverages with meals; safe drinking water only between meals (tap water is safe to drink in the US, and you are encouraged to fill your water bottles when able); photo tour leader with camera and audio playback gear from the morning of day 2 to the evening of day 8; ground transport for the group in a suitable vehicle driven by the guide from the morning of day 2 to the afternoon of day 8; airport shuttle bus on day 1 and day 9; tips for included meals; entrance fees to the sites mentioned in the itinerary; the use of photo blinds during the tour; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).